 When the PHA subsidy for a family exceeds the rent to owner, the family is due a utility reimbursement.
 HUD permits the PHA to pay the reimbursement to the family or directly to the utility provider.

-OHCD will make utility reimbursements to the family and notify the family.
+The OHCD will make utility reimbursements to the family.